 How Long Does It Take to Become a Certified Pharmacy Technician?

-Becoming a pharmacy technician can take anywhere between three months and two years, depending on the type of technician training program you choose.
-CareerStep’s Pharmacy Technician Program is designed with flexibility in mind, so you can complete the 600-hour course in as little as four months without throwing a wrench in your busy schedule.
+Becoming a pharmacy technician timeframe varies depending on the type of technician training program you choose.
+CareerStep’s Pharmacy Technician Program is designed with flexibility, so you can complete the course without throwing a wrench in your busy schedule.

 Once you’ve completed your training, you should walk away with a certification as a licensed pharmaceutical technician and an internship or externship at a local pharmacy for hands-on experience.
 Before or during your internship, you can start working toward additional certifications that will further your career and increase your credentials—and your salary.

-One such example is the Sterile Product Certification, which can take anywhere from 4-16 weeks to obtain, depending on the course you choose and how much time you can spend on it on a daily basis.
+One such example is the Sterile Product Certification, which completion time varies, depending on the course you choose and how much time you can spend on it.

 Pharmacy Technician Certification Requirements